 Remember: laws can change frequently, so it’s a good idea to regularly check with your local DMV to make sure you’re abiding by current child safety restraint standards.

-No matter where you live, keeping your little ones safe is a top priority.
+Keeping your little ones safe is a top priority, no matter where you live.
 Make sure you’re doing everything you can to keep your children safe.
 And if your kids are ready to move up to new car seats, check out our Car Seat Buyers Guide for help.

 Sources